IgorEmerick/java-to-do-api/README.md

 ## Users

 **Create user**
-- [ ] Should be able to create an user sendind name, email and password.
+- [x] Should be able to create an user sendind name, email and password.
 - [ ] Shouldn't accept weak passwords (less than 10 characters or without numbers/special characters).
 - [ ] Shouldn't create two users with same email.
+- [ ] Shuoldn't create an user with invalid email.

 ***